NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 ### Raspberry side

 The client had some requirements about performances.
 That's why they asked us to create an interactive interface that can display the internal state of the whole system.
 As I wanted my client to have the best experience possible, that is to say : a performative, free to use and lightweight, python based HCI.
-Hence, I obviously typed into google, "Best HCI python 2025 free download no virus" and found this gem :
+Hence, I obviously typed into google, "Best HCI python 2025 free download no virus no toolbars" and found this gem :

+`hmi_standard.py`

+This HMI uses PyQt5, a python library for creating GUI applications.
+It is also compatible with ROS2 and subscribes by default to the `quality_check/safety_state` topic and the `rpi_manager/frame` topic, which is supposed to be the image taken by the camera.

 It displays : The overall state of the system, the image taken by the camera, the latest safety state detected, the numbers of objects taken in charge today and the proportionality of them being unsafe.
 It also calculates the average time to perform a pick and place operation.

+The website stated all these functionalities, but I think I only downloaded the demo version, as some of the functionalities were not available.

 Another function of the Raspberry pi was to perform the quality check itself.
 To perform that, we have a testing zone where a vial is placed by the QC robot.
 I was given a pre-trained YOLO v8 model to detect the safety state of the vial.
 The model is trained to detect the safety state of the vial, meaning that it can detect if the vial is safe or unsafe.
 I was also given this link : https://universe.roboflow.com/louloups-sign/safety_check-zdmjr/browse?queryText=&pageSize=50&startingIndex=0&browseQuery=true which shows the dataset on which the model was trained.